AntonioTorres23/OpenGL_Notes/Explanation On The This Pointer.md

 So within this function we have a class called Test.
 Within Test we have 3 variables called `tyme`, `greeting`, and `flt`.
 Then, we have a constructor that requires us to pass 3 arguments in order to create a Test object.
 Within those arguments we also named them the same as the 3 variables we declared previously.
-So within this class we have two
+So within this class we have two names that are the same, we have an actual member object variable, and we have a constructor variable.